rodrigoehlers/ws-order-book/QUESTIONS.md

 # Questions
 #### 1. What would you add to your solution if you had more time?
 - Add more unit tests to increase code testing coverage.
-- Add and integrations tests since the application currently has none.
+- Add integration tests since the application currently has none.

+- Add an option to specify another WebSocket endpoint in the UI rather than in an environment variable.
 - Add an option to specify one or multiple `productId`'s in the UI rather than in an environment variable.
 - Add actual support for viewing multiple `productId`'s in the UI.

-- Maybe even make use of the interface based approach and try implementing the view with a completely different WebSocket based order book API.
+- Maybe even make use of the interface-based approach and try implementing the view with a completely different WebSocket-based order book API.

 - Find a more elegant solution for the controls and save the latest settings to the browser storage or provide them as query parameters.
 - Make the number of lines in the tables adjustable instead of fixed to 7.